 EUREKA Network Projects are transnational, market-driven innovative research and development projects, labelled by EUREKA and supported by the public administrations and public funding agencies that represent EUREKA in each of its 40+ member countries.

 The EUREKA "bottom-up" approach to project creation continues to be a characteristic which differentiates EUREKA from other such initiatives.
 This approach allows the project consortia to define the nature of the technologies to be developed and how the project comes together, agree upon the intellectual property rights and build partnerships, to share expertise and ease access to international markets with the results of their research.

-EUREKA individual projects are market-driven international R&D projects.
+EUREKA Network projects are market-driven international R&D projects.
 They aim to develop marketable products, services or processes.
 Participation in international cooperation projects through EUREKA offers businesses, research institutes and higher education institutions a range of advantages.

 EUREKA’s flexible and decentralised approach allows for a short and concise application procedure with minimum reporting.

 To find out more about the project assessment methodology of EUREKA, please click here

 EUREKA Network Projects are bottom-up and cover all technological areas with a civilian purpose.

 To set up a EUREKA project there must be at least two partners from two different EUREKA countries.
 Partners can be of any type: SMEs, large companies, research institutions and universities.
 EUREKA’s extensive national project coordinator network offers advice and support in looking for project partners, launching a project, drawing up a EUREKA proposal finding funding and all other project related matters.
 The network also promotes project results once the product of research reaches the market.
 And all this in the applicant’s own language and within their cultural context.

 Projects in the frame of EUREKA Network Projects could be financed by respective national authorities in accordance with the national laws, rules, regulations & procedures in effect.
 Please go to the Country page to find the rules applying to your country.